-Regardless of the type of investment, they all exist for one reason: to make money.
-A good investment can accomplish this while also fitting into a person's risk tolerance and overall financial plan.
+Regardless of the types of investments, they all exist for one reason: to make money.
+A good investment can accomplish this while also fitting into your risk tolerance and overall financial plan.
 To find a good investment, you should first identify your goals, determine an investing budget, and work to identify assets that have the potential to grow.

 An investment can often be worthwhile because of its ability to balance out other investments in your portfolio.
-For example, let's say you are invested almost exclusively in U.S.-based companies.
-While these stocks may be good performers for you, they may also leave you exposed to bad results if the U.S. economy downturns.
+For example, suppose you are invested almost exclusively in U.S.-based companies.
+While these stocks may be good performers for you, they may also leave you exposed to bad results if the U.S. economy takes a dive.
 You can diversify your portfolio by mixing investments in varying industries and sectors, investing in foreign companies, or investing in various types of assets.

 Portfolio diversity has been a staple in the investment community for a long time.
 It helps you mitigate the risks of losing all of your invested capital.

 Remember that successful businesses often make for successful investments, so you may benefit from learning how to examine a company's business plan and finances.
-It's also important to understand the dynamics of supply and demand, the economy, and take into account the total cost of ownership with any investment.
+It's also important to understand the dynamics of supply and demand and the economy, and to take into account the total cost of ownership with any investment.

 How Good Investments Work

-There is no way to know whether an investment will rise in value, as risk is part of the investing game.
-But many indicators can give you a good sense of whether something will become more valuable over time.
+There is no way to know whether an investment will rise or drop in value, as risk is part of the investing game.
+Many indicators can give you a good sense of whether something will become more valuable over time.
 The market continues to be thoroughly analyzed by professionals, providing many insights into different instruments' performance.
 Here are a few characteristics you should look for in a company before investing:

 - Consistent revenue and earnings growth